Food And Health, Some Thoughts About How Dietary Science And The Media Fail Us.

 Food is my life.
 I love it, I wallow in it, I think about it constantly.
 I read everything I can find on the subject.
 In the process I have learned some things about health and our diets.
 Although I am not a scientist or dietician I am well informed.
 I am married to a PhD microbiologist, FDA research division head, editor of a food microbiology magazine, with extensive food safety expertise, and highly respected in the field.
 We talk about these matters.

-In addition, I am good at collecting information, asking experts, and sifting through it all with skepticism.
+In addition, I have a good enough background in science that I can read science journals, I am good at collecting information, asking experts, and sifting through it all with skepticism (if you spend any time on this site you know I question everything).
 In more than four decades as a reporter, some of it for publications like the Washington Post and Chicago Tribune, I have a well tuned BS meter and it is switched on high at all times.
-I look for the original research, not second hand interpretations, when I want facts.
+When I want facts I look for the original research, not second hand interpretations.

 The most important word is risk

 Everything we do carries risk.
-There is no such thing risk free living.
+There is no such thing risk-free living.
 Or eating.
+We can try to reduce the risk of something, but it is hard to eliminate it altogether.
 What we need to understand is that some actions are riskier than others.

 Eating arsenic is pretty high risk.
-Eating undercooked chicken is lower risk.
-Eating a medium rare hamburger is lower risk still.
-Eating a medium rare steak is even lower risk.
+Eating undercooked chicken is lower risk, but still risky.
+Eating a medium rare hamburger is lower risk still, but still risky.
+Eating a medium rare steak is not very risky at all.
 The risk of being killed in an airplane crash is practically zero.
 You have a much higher risk of being killed by lightning.
-What is the risk of death or disease from high fructose corn syrup (HFCS)?
+The problem is that we don't know the risks for sure.
+Your risk of being struck by lightning goes down if you never go outdoors and if you stay out of the rain.
+Who knows what is the risk of death or disease from high fructose corn syrup (HFCS)?
 Despite the hysteria on the food blogs, nobody knows because the data isn't in yet (click the link to read what we do know).
 The problem is that, as consumers, we don't know what the risk really is.
 We can only guess.
 In the words of Dirty Harry "You've got to ask yourself one question: Do I feel lucky?
 Well, do ya, punk?"

 It would be nice if there was a chart assessing the risks for us to put on our smartphones.
 But it is nigh impossible.
 It is too complex.